bigprof-software/appgini-docs/pages/application-features/database-backup-restore.md

 Include this group when you need to preserve user accounts, groups, and their permissions.

 ### Records ownership
 This group contains the `membership_userrecords` table, which maps which users own which records in your application.
-This is important if your application uses owner-based access control.
+It also includes the `appgini_saved_filters` table, which stores user-specific saved filters.

-Include this group when you need to preserve the relationship between users and the records they own.
+Include this group when you need to preserve the relationship between users and the records they own and their saved filters.

 ### Query logs
 This group contains tables that store logs of slow and error SQL queries executed by the application.
 These logs can be useful for debugging and performance analysis.
 But they are typically not essential for most backup scenarios.